hanhanwu/Hanhan-Spark-Python/Spark2.0/Readme.md

 #### How To Load Streaming Input
 * With Netcat
   * `nc -lk [port number]` is how you turn on Netcat
-  * [Load manually input data][24] - Once you turned on Netcat in your terminal, just type whatever text in that terminal, spark streaming will process that.
+  * [Manually Input From Netcat][24] - Once you turned on Netcat in your terminal, just type whatever text in that terminal, spark streaming will process that.
+* Load File
+  * [Read File as Streaming][24]
+    * You don't really need to turn on Netcat.
+    * Have to use rdd to iterate each line.
 * With Cliet Streaming
   * [How to use socket to listen to client's streaming and process it][25]
 * `ssc.awaitTermination` vs `ssc.stop`
   * Using `ssc.stop`, the sleeping time decides when to stop the streaming.
 Too early you may not process all the data; too late, you will get empty output after processing all the data.
   * Using `ssc.awaitTermination` will keep running until you terminate the program.
 Spark doesn't know when to stop the program even after all the data has been processed.

 ## Current Spark Limitations
 * After running streaming, original RDD or dataframe will become None.
 Also after spark context stopped after streaming, you need to re-create a spark context.
 So it's almost to run-run the code.